mistertest/xcloud-shield/README.md

 But it was not the case 6 month ago and my app was born from this frustrating situation.  <br><br>
 Despite the progress made by the official Application Game Pass, <br>
 I continue to having preferences for certain aspects of my application <br>
-such as the interface, the smoothness of navigation and the overall image rendering.
+such as the interface, the smoothness of navigation, the overall image rendering and a better experience in Game for me.